 If you experience extreme fatigue after climbing stairs and suffer from heart conditions, you must avoid using them.
 If you’re pregnant or suffering from arthritis, it’s best to skip the staircase as it can be risky.

 While there are no significant side effects of climbing stairs, you should follow these simple tips for safety:

-- Wear sturdy shoes, comfortable clothes and keep your hands free from unnecessary items
+- Wear comfortable shoes, fitted clothes and keep your hands free

 - In the beginning, try to take one step at a time and build your endurance gradually

-For personalised weight loss services from top-notch industry experts, visit your nearest Oliva Skin & Hair Clinic.
+For personalized weight loss services from top-notch industry experts, visit your nearest Oliva Skin & Hair Clinic.
 Do not forget to like and share this article.